 On another note, the girls are not ‘big’ girls just yet.
 They have no problem climbing up on their beds, they get in and out with ease.

 The metal initials “B” for Brooke and “A” for Ava are from Pottery Barn Kids.
 They’re called Monique Lhullier Ribbon Letters and they come with a light pink ribbon to hang up.
 I love the metal because it has a rustic, farmhouse feel, but I wasn’t crazy about the pink ribbon.
 It reminded me more of a baby’s nursery.
 I simply removed the ribbons and tied in some twine that I had laying around the house.

 The nightstand, again from Ikea, is very minimal and exactly what I wanted for the girls.
-They came with black knobs and I swapped them for these frosted pink and brass knobs from Athropologie.
-They are so delicate and pretty, the girls love them and really feel like princesses in this room!
+The Hemnes nightstand comes with black knobs, and so I swapped them for these frosted pink and brass knobs from Anthropologie.
+The new knobs are so delicate and pretty, the girls love them and really feel like princesses in this room!